nvhoanganh/Set-up-New-Relic/README.md

 # Setup 4: Install New Relic Agents

 ## Install APM NodeJs Language Agent
-- APM language agent => hook directly to the runtime of the backend code (in our case, it is ExpressJS backend API) and enable end to end transaction tracing (ExpressJS REST api route => Repository => MongoDB)
+- APM language agent => hook directly to the runtime of the backend code (in our case, it is ExpressJS backend API) and enable end to end transaction tracing (ExpressJS REST api route => Repository => Postgres)
 - install NodeJS APM Language Agent
 ![](2021-09-24-23-15-10.png)
 ![](2021-09-24-23-16-37.png)